TBEhsanDev/chained-web-services-practice-flask/README.md

 ## instruction for run and test:
 > first run bash script  **./setup.sh** </span>.this script create venv ,activate it and install necessary packages on venv. for run servers ,run bash script  **./run.sh**.for test project run bash script **./test.sh**.
+## instruction for dockerize app:
+>first **docker build -t ip .** to create a image that named ip.then **docker run -it --name ip ip**to create a container that named ip.this run our our app.**docker ps -a** list the containers.then in another terminal tab run **docker exec -it 'container_id' /bin/bash** to create bash terminal in that container .then we can request in that bash.